A Buddy Belt is a harness designed to reduce stress on your pet’s neck.

 Yes.
 The Buddy Belt can be worn over top of a sweater or coat, provided that you have enough room for adjustability.
 Another option is to purchase a second Buddy Belt, one size larger, just for winter.
 There are some coats/sweaters that include a hole at the top in order to accommodate Buddy Belt so it can be worn underneath.

-Buddy Belts are available in two Collections: Premium and Luxury.
+Buddy Belts are available in three Collections: Premium, Limited Luxury & Elite

 Buddy Belt is a premium product.
 Before discovering the Buddy Belt, several users said they spent a lot more money buying collars and harnesses that simply did not work, or that were difficult to use.
 Buddy Belt’s value lies in its design, fabrication and function, and in the fact that it provides better health and well being for both the dog and the owner.